YoolTheFool/RWET/README.md

 For this assignment I wanted to create a regular "Telephone" game with phonetic manipulation...

-THE CONCEPT:
+The Concept:

 As part of my research for a different project I looked into the trancription of "Inconvenient Truth" - the famous environmental presentation of Al Gore.
 I imagined two senior citizens sitting in the audience (kind of like Statler and Waldorf from the Muppet Show), and constantly confusing each other by mishearing what the former senator says.

+The Process:

+I used SpaCy to choose the verbs and the nouns (The important parts of speach) from the randomly-picked sentence. for each verb/noun I randomly picked a rhyming word using "Pronouncing" and parsed them all back to the sentence.

 example 1: